 One of the most effective ways to lower the cost of turnover is to lower the rate of turnover.
 Focus on fostering an engaging, rewarding work environment that inspires employees to believe in your mission and do their best work while they're on your team.

 6. More than 25% of employees are in a high-retention-risk category.

-According to research from Willis Towers Watson, over one quarter of employees are at a high risk for turnover.
+According to research from Willis Towers Watson, over one quarter of employees are at high risk for turnover.
 Many of those people possess mission-critical skills and are either top performers or have the potential to become top performers.
 The best strategy is to avoid losing them in the first place.